MicrosoftDocs/powerapps-docs/articles/functions/function-filter-lookup.md

 **Filter**( *Table*, *Formula1* [, *Formula2*, ... ] )

 - *Table* - Required.
 Table to search.
 - *Formula(s)* - Required.
-This formula evaluates each record of the table, and then returns those records that result in **true**.
+The formula by which each record of the table is evaluated.
+The function returns all records that result in **true**.
 You can reference columns within the table.
 If you supply more than one formula, the results of all formulas are combined with the **[And](function-logicals.md)** function.

 **Search**( *Table*, *SearchString*, *Column1* [, *Column2*, ... ] )